brianstorti/brianstorti.github.io/_posts/2021-05-24-ultimate-guide-to-using-kubernetes-with-spinnaker.md

 There you go, you have a simple Dockerized service that's ready to be used for your delivery pipeline!

-Now you can push this code to a Github project, like I did [here](https://github.com/brianstorti/sample-app-for-spinnaker).
+Now you can push this code to a Github repository, like I did [here](https://github.com/brianstorti/sample-app-for-spinnaker).

 #### Creating a Dockerhub Project